Sippin’ on Summer: Chu hi

 Alcohol Content of Chu-hi

 The alcohol content of a chu-hi varies depending on the ingredients used, but generally it contains between three and eight percent alcohol by volume (ABV).
 The most common base for a chu-hi is shochu, a distilled alcoholic beverage made from barley, rice or sweet potatoes that typically has an ABV of 25-35%.
-To make a chu-hi, shochu is mixed with soda water and other fruit flavoring.
+To make a chu-hi, shochu is mixed with water and other fruit flavoring.
 The resulting beverage usually has an ABV of around five to eight percent, though some may be as low as three percent.

 What Type of Alcohol is Used in Chuhai?